Nokia: 2010–2014

 In September 2013, Nokia announced the sale of its mobile and devices division to Microsoft.
 The sale was positive for Nokia to avoid further negative financial figures, as well as for Microsoft's CEO Steve Ballmer, who wanted Microsoft to produce more hardware and turn it into a devices and services company.
 The Nokia chairperson, Risto Siilasmaa, described the deal as rationally correct (in the best interests of Nokia shareholders), but emotionally difficult – experts agree that Nokia would have been in a cash crisis had it not sold the division to Microsoft.
 Analysts believe that Ballmer pushed for the buyout because of fears that Nokia was close to adopting Android and abandoning their alliance with Microsoft.
 Indeed, in January 2014 the Nokia X was introduced which ran on a customised version of Android.
 It was a surprising and somewhat odd launch coming just weeks away from the finalization of the Microsoft buyout.
-Others, including Ballmer's successor Satya Nadella, felt that Microsoft thought merging their software teams with Nokia's hardware engineering and designs would "accelerate" growth of Windows Phone.
+Others, including Ballmer's successor Satya Nadella, felt that Microsoft thought merging its software teams with Nokia's hardware engineering and designs would "accelerate" growth of Windows Phone.
 The sale was completed in April 2014, with Microsoft Mobile becoming the successor to Nokia's mobile devices division.
 Nokia also moved from its headquarters to another building complex located at Karaportti.
 At the time, Ballmer himself was retiring as Microsoft CEO and was replaced by Satya Nadella, who opposed the Nokia mobile phones purchase, along with chairman Bill Gates.
 The purchased assets from Nokia were eventually written-off by Microsoft in 2015.

 By 2014, Nokia's global brand value according to Interbrand fell to 98th place, a sharp slide from the 5th place it was in 2009.
 Nokia's downfall in the mobile phone market has had different explanations from analysts, with many split about the CEO's decision to abandon its in-house operating system and adopting Windows Phone in 2011.
 Many researchers have concluded that Nokia suffered from deep internal rivalries within the management.
-Former employees claimed that the management became so swollen by the early success that they grew complacent over time.
-Some from the Symbian developing team have claimed that the company's upper management rejected hundreds of potential innovations during the 2000s that they proposed, including entirely rewriting Symbian's code.
+Former employees claimed that the management became so swollen by the early success that it grew complacent over time.
+Some from the Symbian developing team have claimed that the company's upper management rejected hundreds of potential innovations during the 2000s that it proposed, including entirely rewriting Symbian's code.
 One former Nokia employee claimed that the company was run as a "Soviet-style bureaucracy".